When did I pass my driving test?

 How can I find out the exact date I passed my driving test?

-To check the date of your driving test, look at the back of your UK photocard driving licence.
-Check column 10 – this should tell you the exact date you passed your driving test, in the format DD/MM/YY.
-By cross-referencing the dates in column 10 with the symbols and associated driving licence categories in column 9, you’ll be able to see what kind of vehicles you’re qualified to drive and when you passed the relevant driving test.
+By cross-checking the dates in column 10 with the symbols and driving licence categories in column 9, you’ll be able to see what kinds of vehicles you’re qualified to drive and when you passed the relevant driving test.

-Column 11 will tell you the date your driving licence is valid until – that is, when you turn 70.
-However, note that you’ll still need to renew your photocard driving licence every 10 years or face a fine of up to £1,000.
-The renewal date for your current licence is shown in the 4b column on the front of your licence.
+Column 11 shows you when your driving licence expires, which is when you turn 70.
+However, you’ll need to renew your photocard driving licence every 10 years or face a fine of up to £1,000.
+The renewal date is shown in column 4b on the front of your current licence.

 What happens if my driving licence says the wrong date on it?

 If you took your driving test before 1973, the date you see on your photocard might be different to the date you actually passed on.
-Any licences issued before 1 March 1973 won’t name the date you passed your test, only that it was some time before 1973.
+Computerised driving licences weren’t issued by the DVLA until 1 March 1973, so any licences issued before then won’t give the exact date you passed your test.
+Instead, they’ll show a date with a ‘<’ symbol, to indicate that you took your test some time before then.

 Why would I need to know how long I have held my licence?

-If you’re hiring a car abroad, the rental company might want to know when you passed too.
+If you’re hiring a car abroad, the rental company might also want to know when you passed.

 Does how long I have been driving affect the cost of my car insurance?

-Yes, insurance providers will look at how long you’ve been driving to see how experienced a driver you are.
-New drivers often face higher car insurance premiums until they’ve got a few years of experience under their belt, because they’re seen as a greater risk.
+Yes, insurance providers will calculate your insurance premiums based on your driving experience, among other factors.
+New drivers often face higher car insurance premiums because they’re seen as a greater risk.

 How long have I held my provisional licence?

-You can see the date you were granted your provisional licence in column 4a on the front of your photocard provisional driving licence.
+You can see the date your provisional driving licence was issued in column 4a on the front of your photocard provisional driving licence.
 Column 4b shows the expiry date.

 What happens if I’ve lost my driving licence?